 I think our species can make our way through the runaway greenhouse bottleneck, but only if we start planning and mitigating now.
 Specifically, I think a few thousand hardy souls (heh, heh) could make it through the bottleneck of runaway greenhouse, with proper planning.
 I hope we will.
 But we’re apes, with the brains of hummingbirds.
 So I don’t think we will.

-Here’s how good this book is: I met with my new department head a few weeks ago.
+I met with my new department head a few weeks ago.
 Contrary to her promise of a month earlier, she insisted at this most recent meeting that I teach a new course.
 We discussed a bit, I came up with an idea she loved (purposefully ironic course title, though my department head and most of my colleagues will miss the irony: “Sustainable Resource Management”).
 I proposed to use Endgame as the text, and she agreed.
-As nearly as I could tell, she’d never heard of Derrick Jensen at this point.
+As nearly as I could tell, she’d never heard of the book or its author at this point.

 I sent her a draft syllabus later that day.
-Apparently she spend a couple minutes googling Jensen and reading the online reviews of Endgame … and concluded there is no way she will approve a class taught by me using Jensen’s book as a text.
+Apparently she spend a couple minutes Googling and then reading the online reviews of Endgame … and concluded there is no way she will approve a class taught by me using this book as a text.

 That’s how good this book is.
 Dangerously good.
 My interaction with my department head (who is, by the way, a progressive ecologist) suggests the extreme difficulty in convincing the masses that the Empire has no clothes.